hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/10.integrating-grav-with-canvas-lms/docs.md

 * [Adding Course Hub Content to a Canvas Module](#adding-course-hub-content-to-a-canvas-module)
 * [Adding a Link to Course Hub Content in the Canvas Menu](#adding-a-link-to-course-hub-content-in-the-canvas-menu)

+Curious what all this might look like?
+Visit an [example Canvas LMS site with Grav Course Hub Content](http://paulhibbitts.net/moodle/course/view.php?id=2).

 #### Displaying Course Hub Content Within a Page

 ##### 1. View the page you want to embed, and copy the full URL of that page